 Example #2 – Insert Value using CELLS Property

-Not through RANGE object but also using VBA CELLS property we can insert values.
-But one of the problems with the CELLS object is we don’t get access to the IntelliSense list as we got for RANGE object.
+Not through the RANGE object but also using VBA CELLS property, we can insert values.
+But one of the problems with the CELLS object is we don’t get access to the IntelliSense list as we got for the RANGE object.

-We cannot insert values to multiple cells by using CELLS property, this is unlike our RANGE object.
+We cannot insert values into multiple cells by using CELLS property.
+This is unlike our RANGE object.

 Example #3 – Get Cell Value

 We have seen how to insert values to the cells, now we will see how to get values from cells.